Viktor558/yt-video-link-finder/README.md

 ================================ RULES ================================

-1. Don't delete the 'options.txt' file or some features won't work
+1. Don't delete the 'options.txt' file or some features won't work.
+If you do just download it again.